-The Leadership Team of Cyrenians (assisted by Human Resources) will take responsibility for monitoring the implementation of this policy.
-However, if any member of staff believes that he or she has been discriminated against, harassed or victimised on any of the grounds referred to above, he or she may raise the matter informally with his or her immediate line manager or HR Corporate Services.
+The Leadership Team of Cyrenians (assisted by People Team) will take responsibility for monitoring the implementation of this policy.
+However, if any member of staff believes that they have been discriminated against, harassed or victimised on any of the grounds referred to above, they may raise the matter informally with their immediate line manager or the People Team.
 If the member of staff wishes to raise the matter further, they should invoke Cyrenians grievance procedure setting out in detail the basis of their complaint.
 All such complaints will be taken seriously by Cyrenians.
 They shall be treated in confidence and investigated fully by an independent member of management.
 False allegations which are found to have been made in bad faith, however, will be dealt with under Cyrenians Disciplinary Procedure.
 If a member of staff is found to have discriminated against, harassed or victimised another member of staff they will be subject to disciplinary proceedings and depending on the seriousness of the incident, may be dismissed for Gross Misconduct.
 In exceptionally serious cases the police may also be involved.